Jimmy Quillen: Quillen twice voted against the Civil Rights Act of 1964

 Quillen voted twice against the enactment of the Civil Rights Act of 1964 is a landmark civil rights and US labor law in the United States that outlaws discrimination based on race, color, religion, sex, or national origin.
 It ended unequal application of voter registration requirements and racial segregation in schools, at the workplace and by facilities that served the general public (known as "public accommodations").

 Quillen first voted against the Civil Rights Act of 1964 on February 10, 1964, and again on July 2, 1964, when the bill came back to the U.S. House of Representatives for a final vote with an amendment attached to the original bill by the U.S. Senate.
 Congress asserted its authority to legislate under several different parts of the United States Constitution, principally its power to regulate interstate commerce under Article One (section 8), its duty to guarantee all citizens equal protection of the laws under the Fourteenth Amendment, and its duty to protect voting rights under the Fifteenth Amendment.
 The final version of Civil Rights Act of 1964 was signed into law later on that same day by President Lyndon B. Johnson on July 2, 1964, at the White House.

+Quillen votes for passage of S3, the Appalachian Regional Development Act of 1965

+S 3.
+Passage of the Appalachian Regional Development Act of 1965 authorizing $1,092,400,000 for road construction, health facilities, vocational schools, housing, sewage works, land improvement and other activities to aid the 11-state Appalachian region.

+Passed 257-165: R 25-109; D232-56 (ND173-15;SD 59-41), March 3, 1965.
+A “yea” was a vote supporting President Johnson’s position.

+Quillen votes against passage of HR 2362, the Secondary Education Act of 1965

+HR 2362.
+Passage of the and Secondary Education Act of 1965, providing: providing: a three-year program of grants to states for allocation to school districts with large numbers of children from low-income families; grants for purchase of books and library materials; funds to improve educational research; and grants to strengthen state departments of education.
+Passed 263-153: R 35-96; D 228-57 (ND 187-3; SD 41-54), March 26, 1965.
+A “yea” was a vote supporting the President Johnson’s position.